Nasir ad-Din Mahmud

-Nasir al-Din Mahmud (or Mahmud II) was the Zengid Emir of Mosul 1219–1234.
-He was successor of Nur al-Din Arslan Shah II and was the last Zengid ruler of Mosul.
-Contemporary historians state that he was killed by the atabeg of Mosul, Badr al-Din Lu'lu', following the death of his maternal grandfather the Emir of Erbil, Muzaffar al-Din Gökböri.
+Nasir al-Din Mahmud, born in 1216, was the Zengid hereditary Emir of Mosul from 1219 to 1234 (died 18 years old).
+He was successor to his brother Nur al-Din Arslan Shah II, and was only three years old when he ascended the throne.
+He was the last Zengid ruler of Mosul, and remained under the control of the atabeg of Mosul, Badr al-Din Lu'lu'.
+Badr al-Din Lu'lu' may have assassinated the young ruler following the death of his maternal grandfather the Emir of Erbil, Muzaffar al-Din Gökböri.
 Lu'lu' then began to rule Mosul in his own right.